-One of the newer places in town, this quiet space is conveniently located by my favorite Burmese restaurant on Nimman Soi 13.
+One of the newer places in town, this quiet space is conveniently located on Nimman Soi 13.

 Mana Co-Working is a small, bright co-working space with room for 14 people.
 There are a few adjustable office-type chairs with decent lumbar support that are worth scouting out.
 It was quiet each time I was there, with only one or two other people working.